erenacarel/erenacarel_2/README.md

 tri_rect_neopixel_toget.py  --> In this file, I aimed to draw only triangles or rectangles according to the position location of the screen.

 neopixel.py  --> In this file, there is a library for neopixel leds.
 We can rotate 4 neopixel LEDs in a while loop and get random colors.

+mainYedek2.py  --> In this file, I aimed to print our temperature/humidity, location and button values.
+I used the ili9341.py library to print text.
+I used the gfx_triangle_lib.py library to draw a border.
+I wanted the neopixel lights to turn on in a random color according to the position of the screen.